rei/rei-cedar-docs/docs/components/filmstrip/README.md

 - The user will need to focus on 1 piece of content at a time

 ### Implementation
+TODO code example should mimic this image (remove image once code sample is working as expected)
 <cdr-img src="https://i.imgur.com/Co3dIqI.jpg" alt="image of REI.com product recommendations filmstrip"/>

 ## Scrolling Grid